QiuYukang/5G-LENA/doc/source/nr-module.rst

 but they help construct a fundamental feature of our simulator: the multiplexing of different parts of the bandwidth (like BWPs or CCs).
 NR has included the definition of BWP for energy-saving purposes, as well as to multiplex a variety of services with different QoS requirements.
+CC concept was already introduced in LTE, and persists in NR, as a way to aggregate different carriers and so improve the system capacity.
-In our simulator, it is possible to divide the entire bandwidth into different BWPs and CCs.
+In the 'NR' simulator, it is possible to divide the entire bandwidth into different BWPs and CCs.
 Each BWP/CC can have its own PHY and MAC configuration (e.g., a specific numerology, scheduler rationale, and so on).
 We added the possibility for any node to transmit and receive flows